 So this property has a 4.3% (gross) return based on rental income to value alone.

-A 4.3% return would cover some interest rate payments (currently) but won’t cover additional expenses like insurance and rates.
+A 4.3% return would cover most Principal and Interest payments (currently) but probably won’t cover additional expenses like insurance and rates.
 Each individual property requires a different amount of income to get positive cash results.
 What we’re looking for is a quick calculation to see how one property compares to another.

 Let's say that 5% yield is a decent baseline for yield on a property.
 If we're looking for yield, anything below that is probably not worth investigating any further.
 What is a quick calculation to get 5% return?